-Sydney house prices have soared over the last few years, and the city is seeing some huge growth.
-With this growth, the competition between real estate agents is increasing.
+Sydney house prices have soared over the last few years, and the city has seen some huge growth.
+With this growth comes increased competition between real estate agents.
 In Sydney, real estate fees are deregulated, and this means that agents are free to charge commissions and fees in whatever way they choose.
-This is usually created on the principle of supply and demand
+This is usually created on the principle of supply and demand.

 As Sydney is a capital city, this usually means that the demand for an agent is stronger (higher population, more homes and therefore more people buying and selling).
-This is particularly true for a city like Sydney where property is booming, and agents would need to actively compete for the business of selling.
+This is particularly true for a city like Sydney where property is of high demand, and agents need to actively compete for the business of selling.

-Commission: Commission is the term that refers to the percentage allocation of the total cost of the property that the agent sold.
+Commission: Commission is the term that refers to the percentage allocation of the total cost of the property that the agent sells.

 Defining what cost allocation falls under each term will ensure there are no surprise costings allocated when the sale happens.
-It’s also good for you to take the time to ask about the costs associated with your marketing plan and get to know the plan your agent has in place.
+It’s also good for you to take the time to ask about the costs associated with your marketing plan, what's included, and get to know the strategy your agent is going to roll out.
 Marketing plans are important and you should have every confidence in your agent's ability to market your home to the right audience.

 It’s interesting to note the most sought-after properties in Sydney are proving to be those with development potential.
 Properties with lifestyle factors are important too, with buyers also showing a keen interest in both houses and apartments close to amenities such as schools and supermarkets.